 Deloitte Exec: Why We Hire Only 3.5 Percent Of Applicants

-About 85 million Americans work as white-collar professionals in the private sector, according to the Economic Policy Institute, a nonpartisan Washington, D.C.-based think tank.
+About 85 million Americans work as white-collar professionals in the private sector, according to the Economic Policy Institute, a liberal Washington, D.C.-based think tank.

 Most of these jobs come with good, even outstanding salaries and generous benefits.
 Which is why competition for one of these gigs is intense.